saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 But why bear all this responsibilities when your app can still do all it needs without the credential keys and just fallback to using IAM Role Access.

-If you are working with EKS, it's pretty easy to setup IRSA (IAM Roles for Service Accounts), this way your can provisioning and rotate the IAM temporary credentials (called a Web Identity) which the Kubernetes ServiceAccount you've mounted into your node pods can use to call AWS APIs.
+If you are working with EKS, it's pretty easy to setup IRSA (IAM Roles for Service Accounts), this way you can provision and rotate the IAM temporary credentials (called a Web Identity) which the Kubernetes ServiceAccount you've mounted into your node pods can use to call AWS APIs.

 ## Prerequisite

 - Terraform provisioned EKS Cluster

 So Lets jump into it;